 Why a Medical Cannabis Card Works Better than a Letter

-During the first full year of Utah’s medical marijuana program, patients could obtain a letter of recommendation from a qualified medical provider (QMP) before going to a dispensary to purchase product.
+During the first full year of Utah’s medical cannabis program, patients could obtain a letter of recommendation from a qualified medical provider (QMP) before going to a dispensary to purchase product.
 That has since changed.
 Medical cannabis pharmacies can no longer accept letters of recommendation.
 Now, only patients holding valid medical cannabis cards can purchase product.

 We understand that this particular change in the law has caused some inconvenience.
 Rest assured that state lawmakers are working on ways to improve the rules.
 In the meantime, we thought it might be helpful to discuss why a medical cannabis card works better than a letter in the long run.
 A good place to start is the concept of recommending cannabis as a medicine.